 A wine that seems to make the rounds as you can currently find it from @rarewineco , @kermitlynchwine and - here in Denver - from @ajselection.
 Old school producer that survived through WWII and sticks to just one bottling.
 De-stemmed from what I surmise but not without a rustic, bloody meatiness on the nose.
 Slight reduction, still young.
 The fruit character is markedly NOT black or purple like the Crozes / St Josephs I'm so often drinking instead (cheaper).
 Instead, it's a medley of black cherry, strawberry and sweet raspberry with an oddly contrasted tropical edge (hello 4% viognier!), that ultimately takes a back seat to the savory, spice notes.
 Certainly ample body despite being only 12.5% and aged in neutral oak.
 Seems built for the long haul.
 Cool wine.
 I sell magnums of 2007...
 I wonder what that tastes like?

-#syrah #classicwines #coterotie #northernrhone #jasmin #rarewineco #kermitlynch #AlainJunguenet — 6 months ago
+#syrah #classicwines #coterotie #northernrhone #jasmin #rarewineco #kermitlynch #AlainJunguenet — a year ago